K56KShhu/Fundamental-Algorithms/README.md

 # Fundamental-Algorithms

+## Intro
 some algorithms may be used in the work

+## sort
+- BubbleSort
+- SelectSort
+- QuickSort